Exercises of Commencement

 Given Grinnell's philosophy of self-governance, students do not need to register their participation in this program, and students define for themselves what it means to be socially and environmentally responsible.

-This opportunity is co-sponsored by the Office of Social Commitment and the Peace Studies Program.
-More information and resources to help you enact the pledge are available at www.graduationpledge.org, or you may contact Doug Cutchins with any questions you have.
+This opportunity is co-sponsored by the Center for Careers, Life, & Service and the Peace Studies Program.
+More information and resources to help you enact the pledge are available at www.graduationpledge.org, or you may contact Saunia Powell, Assistant Director of Post-Graduate Service, with any questions you have.

 Phi Beta Kappa

-In the spring semester, Grinnell College's Phi Beta Kappa chapter, Beta of Iowa, selects high achieving third-year and senior students from among the candidates for election.
+In the spring semester, Grinnell College's Phi Beta Kappa chapter, Beta of Iowa, selects high achieving third-year and senior students who have met the chapter’s requirements for breadth and depth in their course of study.
 The chapter initiates the consideration of third-year and seniors for membership without action by the students.
 Students are notified by the chapter if they are to be offered membership in Phi Beta Kappa.

 Loan Exit Interviews

-Students with a Federal Perkins Loan must complete an exit interview online.
-An e-mail will be sent from the Office of the Cashier and University Accounting Services (UAS) explaining the procedure.
+Students with a Federal Perkins Loan or Grinnell College loan must complete an exit interview online.
+An e-mail will be sent from the Office of the Cashier explaining the procedure.
 If you fail to complete the interview, you will not have valuable information regarding how to handle these loans after leaving Grinnell College.
-You will not be eligible to receive transcripts if the exit interview is not completed.
-Students with a Grinnell College Loan must attend an exit interview with the bursar in the Office of the Cashier.
-You will receive an e-mail from the cashier's office with available appointments.
-You will be required to complete an exit interview questionnaire and receive repayment instructions.
-Students with a Federal Stafford Loan must receive exit counseling either in person or online.
+In addition, you will not be eligible to receive transcripts if the exit interview is not completed.
+Students with a Federal Stafford Loan must complete online exit counseling.
+Students with specific questions who prefer a face to face meeting may schedule an in person group session.
 The Office of Student Financial Aid will send information to borrowers in April.
-The packet will include a summary of indebtedness, group session times, and instructions on completing the requirement online.
+The packet will include a summary of indebtedness, instructions on completing the requirement online and group session times.

 The registrar will not be able to finalize (the degree, major, and honors) transcripts for graduating seniors until the end of June.
 If you request transcripts in June, please tell us to hold the request until the degree has been noted on the transcripts; transcripts sent in early June will not show your final degree.
 Students who have not completed their graduation requirements will receive diploma covers but no diploma at Commencement.
 Return the cover to us after Commencement and provide an address where we can mail the diploma and cover when requirements are completed and we have finalized your transcript.